keorn/parity-spec/README.md

 For best effects use the "config" field in Geth spec as seen in the [Ropsten testnet spec](https://dl.dropboxusercontent.com/u/4270001/testnet_genesis.json).

 ## Usage
+If you do not have Cargo, best to use [Rustup](https://www.rustup.rs/).

 ```
 git clone https://github.com/keorn/parity-spec.git
 cd parity-spec